 It used to be only commercials, magazines, movie stars and the occasional neighbor that made us take a look at our lives and wonder why we couldn’t harness the same perfection that seemingly oozes from their pores.

 The thing is, my life is perfect.
-It’s not perfectly polished without hair-blowing moments or untarnished days, but it’s made perfect through my Savior, Jesus Christ.
+It’s not perfectly polished with no hair-blowing moments or untarnished days, but it’s made perfect through my Savior, Jesus Christ.
 Jesus isn’t asking us to be like our neighbor.
 He is asking us to be like Him and love our neighbor.

 The enemy uses so many devices, and His greatest weapon is our own desire to be perfect.
-When we fall from the bar we set for ourselves, he is right there letting us know we will always fall short and God can’t stand losers and failures.
+When we fall from the bar we set for ourselves, he is right there letting us know God can’t stand losers and failures.
 He tries to convince us that our unworthiness is now a branded letter on our foreheads and all of the good people can see us coming for miles and miles.
 We view ourselves as damaged goods and need to be returned to the manufacturer.

 The truth is we are all damaged goods.
 Our DNA was damaged the second the fall occurred and yes, we do need to be returned.
-We need to have a “return to sender” stamped on us because He is the only one who can fix us!
-We need to voluntarily put ourselves in that cart behind the counter of Wal-Mart labeled “damaged” because we will be wheeled back to our manufacturer, and we should be grabbing all of the other damaged customers to take along with us.
-Basically, that would be the whole store but by His supernatural power, we will all fit in the same cart.
-Some will jump in with us, but some will prefer we just wheel on by them.
+We need to have a “return to sender” stamped on our foreheads because He is the only one who can fix us!
+We need to voluntarily put ourselves in that cart behind the counter of the store labeled “damaged” and wheeled to the back to return to our manufacturer.

 The next time the fiery dart of envy tries to aim at your heart just remember, we are made perfect in Christ, and it’s only with Him we should be mirroring our comparison.
 Our perfection has nothing to do with the beach pictures or perfectly prepared meals we could never fix.
 I own that my life is a Pinterest fail.
 That’s what makes me His.